-Aboutness: a hand moves and our eyes follow, forgetting anything else ever existed.
+About is a magician; a hand moves and our eyes follow, forgetting anything else ever existed.

-Here is the aboutness of my offering.
+Here is the about of my offering.

 In 2015, I took a Permaculture Design Class at Wild Abundance in the mountains.
 Near the end of it, a storyteller who would later break me open again four years after told us the story of the climate and the way it could alter even our sky’s eternal blue color to the impossible algae green I’d already been watching it turn in my dreams for years.
-He told collapse as twilight meteorology in toppled marble and stormwater.
+He taught collapse to paradise gardeners as twilight meteorology in toppled marble and stormwater.
 That night in sacred fellowship like the builders of a Stonehenge the circle of us watched the last human habitable dusk come upon us with a spiteless whisper.